osefatul/fullstack-mern-blog-project/client/README.md

  We used express for server, mongoose for linking mongoDB with the backend, env for all those url to hide.
 	- mongoDB: we used atlasMDB for databas and users. create a new cluster and user account.
 	- env: in the env file of api we saved the link of connection that we got from the cluster.
+	- multer: nodeJs library to upload file.. generally we use firebase or amazon s3 .... but here we will use multer to upload file from locally

  In order to understand mongoose in details click on the link https://mongoosejs.com/docs/connections.html After connection to MongoDB, we created models - POST,CATEGORY AND USER, and Routes - post,categories,user and authentication.